Slim Whitman: Mistaken obituary and later death

 On January 20, 2008, on what was, coincidentally, Whitman's 85th birthday, a premature obituary was published by the Nashville Tennessean newspaper.
 It was later picked up virally on the newspaper's website.
 It was believed to have been based on an erroneous report.

 Slim Whitman died of heart failure on June 19, 2013, at the age of 90, at Orange Park Medical Center in Orange Park, Florida.
-He is buried in the Middleburg Methodist Church Cemetery in Middleburg, Florida, next to his wife.
+He is buried in the Middleburg United Methodist Church Cemetery in Middleburg, Florida, next to his wife.

 Legacy

 For his contribution to the recording industry, Whitman was celebrated by a star on the Hollywood Walk of Fame at 1709 Vine Street.

 George Harrison of the Beatles cited Whitman as an early influence: "The first person I ever saw playing a guitar was Slim Whitman, either a photo of him in a magazine or live on television.
 Guitars were definitely coming in."
 When a young Paul McCartney purchased his first guitar, the left-handed musician was unsure how to play an instrument that was manufactured and strung for a right-handed player.
 It was not until McCartney saw a picture of Whitman playing left-handed that he re-strung his guitar so that he too could play left-handed.
 American pop singer Michael Jackson cited Whitman as one of his ten favorite vocalists.

 The 1996 film Mars Attacks! features Whitman's rendition of "Indian Love Call" as a weapon against Martian invaders (the song causes the Martians' heads to explode).

 In 2003, Rob Zombie used Whitman's version of "I Remember You" in his directorial debut in the film House of 1000 Corpses.

 Daniel Johnston mentioned Whitman in his song "Wild West Virginia" on his 1981 album Songs of Pain.